Poems with a hint of Zen

 perceptions, feelings, hopes,

-anxiety and regrets.
+anxiety and regretsi

-We might live in
+live in equanimity,

 emptying our minds